Porta Nigra

-The Porta Nigra (Latin for black gate), referred to by locals as Porta, is a large Roman city gate in Trier, Germany.
+The Porta Nigra (Latin for black gate), referred to by locals as the Porta, is a large Roman city gate in Trier, Germany.
+It is a monumental gateway representative of Hellenistic military architecture of the time.
 It is a UNESCO World Heritage Site.

 The name Porta Nigra originated in the Middle Ages due to the darkened colour of its stone; the original Roman name has not been preserved.

 History

 Roman

 The Porta Nigra was built in grey sandstone after 170 AD.
 The original gate consisted of two four-storeyed towers, projecting as near semicircles on the outer side.
 A narrow courtyard separated the two gate openings on either side.
 For unknown reasons, however, the construction of the gate remained unfinished.
 For example, the stones at the northern (outer) side of the gate were never abraded, and the protruding stones would have made it impossible to install movable gates.
 Nonetheless, the gate was used as a town entrance for centuries until the end of the Roman era in Trier.

 In Roman times, the Porta Nigra was part of a system of four city gates, one of which stood at each side of the roughly rectangular Roman city.
+The arrangement of the gates was complex and was used as a system to reinforce the defenses of vulnerable parts of the surrounding wall.
 It guarded the northern entry to the Roman city, while the Porta Alba (White Gate) was built in the east, the Porta Media (Middle Gate) in the south, and the Porta Inclyta (Famous Gate) in the west, next to the Roman bridge across the Moselle.
 The gates stood at the ends of the two main streets of the Roman Trier, one of which led north-south and the other east-west.
 Of these gates, only the Porta Nigra still exists.